dint-dev/cryptography/cryptography/README.md

 # Overview
 Popular cryptographic algorithms implemented in Dart.

+Key features:
+  * __Supports modern algorithms__.
+The package supports new popular algorithms such as Curve25519
+    and ChaCha20 as well as old NIST standards such as AES.
+  * __Enterprise-friendly__.
+This package uses Apache 2.0 License and is supported by a commercial company.
+Whenever possible (currently SHA1, SHA2), we use implementations by Google.
+We wrote decent tests for algorithms we had to implement ourselves.
+  * __Easy-to-use__.
+To make the world a safer place, we wrote an API that pushes non-expert developers to use cryptography correctly.

 Copyright 2020 Gohilla Ltd. Licensed under the [Apache License 2.0](LICENSE).

 ## Links